Max Scherzer is his dominant self and the Nationals roll the Red Sox, 10-2

 At 4:32 p.m. on Friday, six team buses hugged the curb on Jersey Street, stretching from Gate A to Gate D at Fenway.
 The road, originally Yawkey Way, was renamed in April 2018 to distance the Red Sox from the racist actions of former owner Tom Yawkey.
 The Nationals drove onto it a day after pausing their season to promote racial equality, and hours before they’d honor Jackie Robinson in a pregame ceremony.

-Robinson broke MLB’s color barrier in 1947, and was celebrated around the league with all players and coaches wearing his No. 42.
-Ahead of first pitch, a video included a snippet of Robinson’s speech at a civil rights rally in St. Augustine, Fla. in 1964.
+Robinson broke MLB’s color barrier in 1947 and was celebrated around the league with all players and coaches wearing his No. 42.
+Ahead of the first pitch, a video included a snippet of Robinson’s speech at a civil rights rally in St. Augustine, Fla., in 1964.
 Players stood still on each foul line and kept their eyes on the big screens.
 Then Washington went to the dugout, the Red Sox took the field, and, with a quick break behind them, the teams played ball.

+“It allowed us to take a step back and remember while we’re all here,” Harrison said of the Robinson recognition.
+“The reason we all play together is the sacrifices that he made.”

 While Scherzer dealt, the Nationals broke through for five runs in the third.
 Boston starter Martín Pérez was their punching bag.
 Harrison led off the inning with a single up the middle.
 Victor Robles stoked the rally with a double that skipped to the warning track in left.
 Next came Trea Turner, who extended a 13-game hitting streak with a two-run double.
 And after him came Soto, who blasted his ninth homer in 21 games.